hinkley a month ago

 In theory, you could have a way to "compile" the C intrinsics into the JIT's IR directly and that would also give you similar results.

-• foobazgt 9 hours ago
+• foobazgt a month ago

 JITs have runtime information that static compilers do not.
 Sometimes that's not a huge benefit, but it can often have massive performance implications.
 For example, a JIT can inline dynamically loaded code into your own code.
 That sounds unusual, but it's actually ultra-common in practice.
 For example, this shows up in something as mundane and simple as configurable logging.

-• nightpool 9 hours ago
+• nightpool a month ago

 It doesn't sound like YJIT is being abandoned at all.
 Reading between the lines, it sounds like they want to invest most of their new development right now into a less-experimental architecture that's closer to other JITs and is easier to develop, but that they consider this a somewhat risky endeavor and aren't sure whether this investment is going to pan out in the long run.
 So they're going to try ZJIT out, but YJIT and the ideas behind it are by no means abandoned.
 They're just taking a pause to see if a rewrite will make it easier to maintain or produce better results in the long term.

-• firemelt 15 hours ago
+• firemelt a month ago

 after reading your source I'd say YJIT still there up until ZJIT is ready and on par with YJIT